Céad Míle Fáilte! (A Hundred-Thousand Welcomes!)

 - Click & Collect lending service from library entrance

 Online library services will continue throughout the summer.
 Library staff are working remotely to provide online library services to UL students and staff and to enable online teaching and learning to continue off-campus.
 Online resources include e-books, downloadable software and online workshops.
 Information about online library services can be found here.

-Please see the ITD Webpage for further information and step-by-step guides on Student Computing ServicesUL ITD
+See the ITD webpage for more info and guides on Student Computing ServivesRead More

 All international students who you have arrived in Ireland will have to register with the UL Student Health Centre.